AntonLapshin/fancy-broker-agency/README.md

 * It is possible to click at Google Maps markers and rows of the table on the Contacts page to go to the Contact page (the page is not implemented though) just to show how the child routes concept works.

-* For full-text search [Fuse.js](http://fusejs.io/) library was used which is configurable and that works pretty nice with default config even though you might not expect sometimes why you are getting certain results :) It gets more relevant matches and also gives a chance to some others which are pretty close to your request in case if you make a typo.
+* For full-text search [Fuse.js](http://fusejs.io/) library was used which is configurable but works pretty nice with default config even though you might not expect sometimes why you are getting certain results :) It gets more relevant matches and also gives a chance to some others which are pretty close to your request in case if you make a typo.

 * All components (`src/components/` folder) were implemented in a separate [project](https://github.com/AntonLapshin/react-component-viewer/tree/fancy-broker).
-The live demo of the sandbox station is available [here](https://antonlapshin.github.io/react-component-viewer/).
+A live demo of the sandbox station is available [here](https://antonlapshin.github.io/react-component-viewer/).
 Some thoughts about this idea I put in a post on medium.com which is available here https://medium.com/@antvallap/how-to-create-clean-and-reusable-react-components-in-your-project-9885cbc29dde

 * I spent more than 4 hours (~15 hours) but I think I did pay too much attention to the details because I was really enjoying and wanted to do a good job.